petertodd/cypherpunk-desert-bus-2016/README.md

 during the operation of the "Cypherpunk Desert Bus" station of the Zcash 1.0 "Sprout" trusted setup ceremony.

 This repository doesn't by itself contain the files.
-Rather, [Git annex](https://git-annex.branchable.com/) has been used to cryptographically commit to those files via SHA256 hash.
+Rather, [git-annex](https://git-annex.branchable.com/) has been used to cryptographically commit to those files via SHA256 hash.
 Additionally, [OpenTimestamps](https://opentimestamps.org) has been used to [timestamp commits](https://petertodd.org/2016/opentimestamps-git-integration) in this